yalexhwang/marti-study-room/README.md

 Marti's Study Room has been rebuilt from the original(https://github.com/yalexhwang/Marti-vocab-study), as a complete web application with a database connection.
 My student can review vocabulary, manage words in the database, or take a quiz.
-Results of a quiz completed is saved to the database in order to track her progress over time.
+Quiz Results are saved to the database in order to track her progress over time.

 <link>www.yalexhwang.com/marti-study-room</link>